Client-to-client protocol: PING

-A CTCP PING request will determine the ping rate that directly exists between two clients (i.e. discounting the server).
-The CTCP PING command works by sending an (often) integer argument (a timestamp) to a target client, the target client then responds by supplying exactly the same numerical parameter.
+A CTCP PING request will determine the ping rate that exists between two clients, usually through the server, though direct latency can be established over a DCC CHAT.
+The CTCP PING command works by sending an (often) integer argument (a timestamp) to a target client; the target client then responds by supplying exactly the same numerical parameter.
 The difference between the original timestamp and the current timestamp is calculated, with the result being displayed to the user that initiated the CTCP PING.
 More often than not, a timestamp that utilises milliseconds is used due to the majority of users with broadband Internet connections having a ping under 1 second.